kristian-lange/net-glimpse/README.md

       window.location.host + "/netdata/?nif=wlp3s0");
 ```

-The data format is JSON.
-The endpoint `/?nif=myNetworkInterface` just shows the raw data.
+The streamed packet header data are in JSON format.

 * It is possible to **stream different network interfaces in parallel**.
 * It is also possible to **stream the same network interface to multiple destinations**.